Imtiaj-Sajin/Advance-Project-Ideas/README.md

 ------------------
 ---------------
 ---
-Full fledged project: 1
+# Full fledged projects
+---
+---
+---
-# Social Media Automation and Lead Generation Suite
+# 1. Social Media Automation and Lead Generation Suite

 ## Concept:
 A multi-functional automation tool that integrates with social media platforms to handle repetitive tasks like posting, commenting, lead generation, and analytics.
 The tool can be used by businesses to optimize social media efforts and improve customer engagement.